-The Company's condensed consolidated financial statements are prepared in accordance with accounting principles generally accepted in the United States of America applicable to a going concern, which contemplates the realization of assets and liquidation of liabilities in the normal course of business.
-While the Company did begin to generate revenues beginning the fourth quarter of 2014 and into the first quarter of 2015 through rental revenues of its Bahia Encantada holdings, those revenues had not vet proven to be a stable ongoing source of revenues sufficient to cover its operating costs and allow it to continue as a going concern.
-As previously noted, during the first quarter of 2015, the Board of Directors decided that the best course of action would be for the Company to divest all of its real estate holdings.
+The Company's consolidated financial statements are prepared in accordance with accounting principles generally accepted in the United States of America applicable to a going concern, which contemplates the realization of assets and liquidation of liabilities in the normal course of business.
+While the Company did begin to generate revenues beginning the fourth quarter of 2014 and into the first quarter of 2015 through rental revenues of its Bahia Encantada holdings, those revenues had not yet proven to be a stable ongoing source of revenues sufficient to cover its operating costs and allow it to continue as a going concern.
+As previously noted, during the first quarter of 2015, the Board of Directors decided that the best course of action would be for the Company to divest all of its real estate holdings to focus on the development and re-launch of the FROL as the new online travel brand, Oveedia.
+While the Company did begin to generate revenues at the end of the fourth quarter of 2015 through its first online bookings, those revenues had not yet proven to be a stable ongoing source of revenues at the end of the fourth quarter of 2015 through its first online bookings, those revenues had not yet proven to be a stable ongoing source of revenues sufficient to cover its operating costs and allow it to continue as a going concern.
 Therefore, the continuation of the Company as a going concern is dependent upon the continued financial support of its shareholders, the ability of the Company to obtain necessary financing to sustain operations and the attainment of profitable operations.

-The Company has an accumulated deficit of approximately \$16,350,700 since August 1, 2002 (date of inception) to September 30, 2015.
-The Company had a working capital deficit of approximately \$6,710,300 as of September 30, 2015.
-In addition, the Company has total shareholders' deficit of approximately \$6,536,800 as of September 30, 2015.
-These factors, among others, raise substantial doubt as to its ability to obtain additional long-term debt or equity financing in order to have the necessary resources to further design, develop and launch the website and market the Company's new service.
+The Company has an accumulated deficit of approximately \$16,487,200 since August 1, 2002 (date of inception) to December 31, 2015.
+The Company had a working capital deficit of approximately \$5,735,800 as of December 31, 2015.
+In addition, the Company has total shareholders' deficit of approximately \$5,552,200 as of December 31, 2015.
+These factors, among others, generally tend to raise substantial doubt as to its ability to obtain additional long-term debt or equity financing in order to have the necessary resources to further design, develop and launch the website and market the Company's new service.